Orelbenr/cryptopals-writeups/Set6_RSA_and_DSA/README.md

 > Challenge: https://cryptopals.com/sets/6/challenges/41

-In this challenge we have a server that is able to decrypt a message only on it's first arrival.
+In this challenge, we have a server that can decrypt a message only on its first arrival.

 We, as the attacker, want to find a way to decrypt a message that has already been decrypted by the server.
 Our attack is based on the following property: